 - Your update site is present and enabled

 - The Host column of your update site contains your user name, in the form:

-Once your login information is set you can Close the update site window.
+If this info is missing, see Specifying your site.
+Once your login information is set you can the

 Prepare your files for upload

-Click on the Advanced mode button and set the view options to see your plugins:
+Click on thebutton and set the view options to see your plugins:

 - If your have never uploaded your plugins, select View local-only files

 For .ijm macros, the files should be in an appropriately named plugins subfolder.
 Their parent folder will become the entry name in the

 For .py scripts, they can be either in the Jars/Lib or scripts folder (or any subfolder).